harmanchawla/shorten-url/README.md

 - The app has a simple design with an input field and a data table.
 - The data table shows the URLs shortened by the user in the same session.
 - If a user navigates to the page with a shortened link, it redirects to the original link.
+- Sanity check so that only valid URLs get through (regardless of protocol used)
-- User is allowed to quickly copy previously defined links.
+- User is allowed to quickly copy previously shortned links.
 - This information is lost when the user reloads the page.
 - The links can be used forever!

 ### Stack
 - Frontend: React, UI with Material UI